What is independent advocacy?

 Who provides independent advocacy?

 An independent advocacy organisation only provides independent advocacy.
-All the activities it undertakes are about providing, promoting, supporting and defending independent advocacy.
+All the activities it undertakes are about providing, promoting, supporting and advocating independent advocacy.
 Independence means that it does not provide any other services and is structurally, financially and psychologically separate from other organisations and interests.

 ‘Independent advocates’ or ‘advocacy workers’ work or volunteer for independent advocacy organisations.
 Independent advocates help people to get the information they need to make real choices about their circumstances and support the person/group to put their choices across to others.
 An independent advocate may speak on behalf of people who are unable to do so for themselves.

 The principles of independent advocacy